How can I stop a dog from nipping a child?

 Refrain from leaving your child alone with your dog

 Therefore, never leave them alone, even when they seem to be playing safe games.
 Whenever you are leaving the room, make sure to go with one of them.
 This way, you will not have surprises at home.
-Furthermore, if your dog seems to be more aggressive towards the child, you may separate the two for some time.
+Furthermore, if your dog seems more aggressive towards the child, you may separate the two for some time.

 Adopt older puppies

 We all want to have well-behaved dogs, don’t we?
-This is why some people tend to get young puppies as they are easier to train and also bond with.
+This is why some people tend to get young puppies, as they are easier to train and bond with.
 Furthermore, puppies are cute!
 However, puppies under the age of 8 weeks are still in need of their mother.
 This could be for kneading reasons or even learning reasons.

 Teach your child how to handle a dog

-Deploy baby gates in the house – this is an important step when you have a baby and dog in the same house.
-Well, if you do have a toddler you understand that they are always on the move.
+This is a crucial step when you have a baby and a dog in the same house.
+If you have a toddler, you understand that they are always on the move.
 One minute of distraction is good enough for your toddler to do something messy.
-This could be very dangerous for your child as just a simple play could lead to aggression from your dog.
-Therefore, it is important to install baby gates to prevent your child from moving from one place to another.
+This could be very dangerous for your child as simple play could lead to aggression from your dog.
+Therefore, it is essential to install baby gates to prevent your child from moving from one place to another.

-Do not put the baby on the floor with your dog – Babies move fast and like mentioned earlier, they are learning.
-This means that the baby is experimenting in order to explore the world.
-However, as much as this is an important thing for your kid, it might also turn dangerous when you have a dog that nips.
-Your unsupervised baby may provoke your dog to nip especially if they are both on the floor.
-In addition to this, your dog may be thinking that your baby is another puppy and thus may nip in efforts to initiate play.
+Babies move fast, and, as mentioned earlier, they are learning.
+This means that the baby is experimenting with exploring the world.
+However, as much as this is important for your kid, it might also turn dangerous when you have a dog that nips.
+Your unsupervised baby may provoke your dog to bite, especially if they are both on the floor.
+In addition, your dog may think that your baby is another puppy and thus may nip to initiate play.

-Do not let your child anywhere near a sleeping dog – the same way you would hate to be disturbed in your sleep” href=”https://www.happyfitdog.com/why-does-my-dog-sleep-with-her-eyes-open-here-is-the-answer/”>sleeps-on-his-back-what-is-the-reason/” title=”sleep”>sleep, your dog is definitely not going to appreciate it either.
-Therefore, do not let your child anywhere your dog when he is napping.
+In the same way, you would hate to be disturbed in your sleep; your dog will not appreciate it either.
+Therefore, do not let your child near your dog while napping.
 He may react aggressively towards your child.

-Teach your child not to throw things at the dog – throwing things at a dog may seem like a playful thing to do but your dog may take it as aggressiveness.
-In this case, it is likely that your dog is going to react aggressively too.
+Throwing things at a dog may seem playful, but your dog may take it as aggressiveness.
+In this case, your dog is likely going to react aggressively too.

-Your child should not try to take something out of the dog’s mouth – kids are quite protective of their items.
-For instance, your kid is definitely going to be very protective of his toys.
+Kids are pretty protective of their items.
+For instance, your kid will be very protective of his toys.
 He is not ready to share them with your dog.
-This means that when your dog bites on the toy, your child may try to get it back.
-However, this is not a very good idea as your dog may nip them.
-Instead, teach your child to never try to take something from the dog’s mouth.
+Your child may try to get it back when your dog bites on the toy.
+However, this is not a good idea as your dog may nip them.
+Instead, teach your child never to try to take something from the dog’s mouth.